 LIKE A GOOD NEIGHBOR

-The Estes, like the rest of us, have probably seen those insipid commercials where the insurance-challenged protagonist sings a major insurance company’s jingle offkey, and his or her local agent magically appears.
+The Estes, like the rest of us, probably saw those insipid commercials a few years ago where the insurance-challenged protagonist would sing a major insurance company’s jingle offkey, and his or her local agent magically appears.
 It never made much sense to us.
-Meaning no disrespect to insurance – which after all is just a transaction in which you bet something bad’s gonna happen to you, and the insurance company bets it won’t – but if we could warble a stanza and have someone appear, it sure wouldn’t be an insurance agent.
+Meaning no disrespect to insurance – which after all is just a transaction in which you bet something bad’s gonna happen to you, and the insurance company bets it won’t – but if we could warble a stanza and make someone appear, it sure wouldn’t be an insurance agent.

 Back to our topic.
 An article we read about an Indianapolis man having his ear bitten off by his neighbor made us think about truly rotten neighbors, you know, the ones without community relations teams and emergency satisfaction 800 numbers.
 The Estes probably have less of an idea of what a good neighbor is than most people, except to suspect it sure isn’t the people next door to them, the Gertzes.
 The Gertzes are a little bit weird, and we don’t mean that in a good way.

 A dispute about a suburban boundary line ended up with the Gertzes training a battery of surveillance cameras on their former friends, the Estes.
 If that wasn’t enough, Mrs. Gertz began using a loudspeaker to hurl insults — rather graphic ones which left the court blushing — at the Estes daughters.
 And then there was the fence.

 Robert Frost said that good fences make good neighbors, but he hardly had this fence in mind: an 8-foot tall monstrosity painted orange and black, studded with thousands of protruding nails and large warnings against climbing and trespassing painted on the Estes’ side like so much gang graffiti.
 In fact, the whole thing looked rather more like the Berlin Wall come to Hebron, Indiana.